-As an intern in Web Technology, you will learn how journalistic content is managed and produced in a leading political advocacy think tank and assist in the production and distribution of policy work on a broad range of issues.
-Interns will learn how to effectively provide solutions to assigned projects and improve quality control of both utilities and content; deal effectively with a variety of situations and find appropriate solutions in a rapid-response environment; acquire experience and essential training for developing new and innovative ideas; and gain hands on training in web and journalism best practices.
+As an intern on the Web Technology team, you will learn how journalistic content is managed and produced in a leading think tank and assist in the production and distribution of policy work on a broad range of issues.
+Interns will learn how to effectively provide solutions to assigned projects and improve quality control of both utilities and content; deal effectively with a variety of situations and find appropriate solutions in a rapid-response environment; acquire experience and essential training for developing new and innovative ideas; and gain hands-on training in web and journalism best practices.

 Interns learn many of the basic skills it takes to develop websites that enhance the policy work of a progressive nonprofit from a front-row seat.
 While technical skills and web experience are a plus, they are not required.
 This internship will provide a basic grounding in HTML and CSS with the opportunity for greater challenges with commensurate experience.

 - Execute campaigns calling for action on current issues using DIA/Salsa and social media tools.

 - Coordinate with the Editorial team to create, edit, and arrange multimedia in policy pieces and support the production and deployment of applications, interactives, and visuals.

-- Apply and enforce content standards that define the character of the CAP/CAPAF websites
+- Apply and enforce content standards that define the character of the American Progress websites.

 - Assist with diagnosis and analysis of technical problems and implementation of solutions.

-- Collaborate with Email, Social Media, Events, and other teams to launch new products and create effective online communications strategies
+- Collaborate with the Email, Social Media, and Events teams to launch new products and create effective online communications strategies.

-- Outstanding interpersonal/communication skills, keen attention to detail in oral and written work
+- Keen attention to detail in oral and written work.

 - Highly organized with excellent analytical/problem-solving skills and effective time management.

 - Ability to multitask and work effectively in a rapid-response team environment.

-- Familiarity with web technologies; experience with WordPress, HTML5, and CSS3 a plus
+- Familiarity with web technologies; experience with WordPress, HTML5, and/or CSS3 a plus.

-- Experience with Salesforce.com, DIA/Salsa, Eloqua.com a plus
+- Experience with Salesforce, DIA/Salsa, and/or Eloqua a plus.